nandorojo/doorman-examples/with-custom-ui/readme.md

-# Doorman (React Native + Phone Auth)
+# Doorman (React Native Phone Auth) Custom UI Example

-This example shows how to use Doorman phone auth with fully custom screens.
+This example shows how to use Doorman phone auth with fully custom screens, instead of Doorman's customizable UI.

 **Doorman** is a sign-in-with-phone-number SDK that integrates with Firebase auth and Expo.
+[Learn more here](https://doorman.cool)

 I'll leave the UI fully bare.